hackrepair/hackrepairpluginarchiver/readme.txt

 == Changelog ==

 = 1.0 =
-* The Hack Repair Guys Plugin Archiver is born!
+* The Hack Repair Guys Archiver plugin is born!